Searchable Maize and Corn Patent Data

 Please note that patent and PVP information is available only for germplasm for which patents or PVP certificates have been issued.
 If a variety patent application was submitted but is still pending, or was later withdrawn or abandoned before the patent was approved and published, the variety is not included as an entry in the database.
 If PVP applications are still pending, they also do not contribute to this database.
 Also, note that some information for some varieties was not possible to derive from the published literature, nor from subsequent data analysis.

 For more comprehensive tracking of genetic ancestry, a number of older, publicly-developed “founder” inbred lines, e.g. – A632, B73, B14, C103, MO17, etc., have been incorporated into the database, even though these founder inbred lines were not patented nor PVP-protected.
-Pedigrees of these founder inbred lines were provided with permission from MBS Genetics, LLC.
+Pedigrees of these founder inbred lines were provided with permission from and courtesy of MBS Genetics, LLC.